Have a construction loan refinancing reviewed to save on interest

 FAQ

-What is the difference between refinancing and follow-up financing?
+What is the difference between refinancing and follow-on financing?

-A follow-up financing arrangement manages the refinancing after the fixed interest period ends, either with the existing bank or a new one.
-A debt restructuring specifically refers to switching to a new bank, often even before the fixed interest period has ended.
+A follow-on financing arrangement governs refinancing after the fixed-rate period ends, either with the existing bank or a new bank.
+Refinancing specifically refers to switching to a new bank, often even before the fixed-rate period ends.

 How does the assignment of the land charge work?

-When assigning, your old bank transfers the existing land charge to the new bank.
+With an assignment, your old bank transfers the existing land charge to the new bank.
 This is notarised and recorded in the land register.
-It is significantly cheaper than deleting and re-registering the land charge.
+It is significantly cheaper than the deletion and re-registration of the land charge.

-If you exercise your special right of termination according to Section 489 of the German Civil Code (BGB) or the fixed interest period expires, the bank cannot refuse to refinance.
-For an early termination outside these regulations, the bank's approval is required, which it makes dependent on the payment of a prepayment penalty.
+If you make use of your special right of termination under Section 489 of the German Civil Code (BGB), or if the fixed-interest period expires, the bank cannot refuse the refinancing.
+In the event of early termination outside these provisions, the bank’s consent is required, and it makes this conditional on payment of the early repayment charge.

-Is refinancing worthwhile even with a short remaining term?
+Is refinancing still worthwhile with a short remaining term?

-The shorter the remaining term, the smaller the interest savings usually are.
-Debt restructuring is generally only worthwhile if the savings from the new, lower interest rate significantly exceed the incurred costs for fees and any compensation.
+The shorter the remaining term, the lower the interest savings are usually.
+Refinancing is usually only worthwhile if the savings from the new, lower interest rate clearly outweigh the costs incurred for fees and any compensation payments.

-Do I need to have equity for refinancing?
+Do I need to have equity for a debt restructuring?

-No, additional equity is not required for the restructuring itself.
+No, no additional equity is required for the refinancing itself.
 The new bank finances the remaining outstanding debt.
-However, equity can help to obtain better interest rates with the new bank.
+However, equity can help you obtain better interest terms from the new bank.

-The entire process from obtaining the offer to the final transfer in the land register usually takes between four and eight weeks.
-However, planning should begin several months before the desired changeover date.
+The entire process from obtaining a quote to the final transfer in the land register usually takes between four and eight weeks.
+However, planning should begin several months before the desired transfer date.

 Subscribe to our newsletter